neilramaswamy/structured-streaming/docs/guides/stream_options/output_mode.md

 - \[2pm, 3pm\]: $25
 - \[3pm, 4pm\]: $30

-In append mode, the streaming aggregation operator wouldn't release anything downstream.
-This is because both of these windows still could change: the watermark of 2:55pm indicates that records _after_ 2:55pm can still arrive, and those records could fall into either the \[2pm, 3pm\] window or the \[3pm, 4pm\] window.
-In update mode, on the other hand, _both_ of these records would be released downstream, since they were just updated.
-In complete mode, both of these records would be emitted, simply because _all_ records are emitted—no caveats.
+In append mode, the streaming aggregation operator wouldn't emit anything downstream.
+This is because both of these windows still could change as new values appear with a subsequent trigger: the watermark of 2:55pm indicates that records _after_ 2:55pm can still arrive, and those records could fall into either the \[2pm, 3pm\] window or the \[3pm, 4pm\] window.
+In update mode, on the other hand, _both_ of these records would be emitted downstream, since they were just updated.
+In complete mode, both of these records would be emitted, simply because _all_ records are emitted.

 Now, suppose that the stream received one more record: